gaochq/OpenChisel/README.md

 OpenChisel
 ==========
 ___Forked from [here](https://github.com/personalrobotics/OpenChisel),I did some comments on the 'comments' branch.
-And I plan to do mapping in low dynamic scene with the code.___
+And I plan to do reconstruction in low dynamic scene with the code.___
 An open-source version of the Chisel chunked TSDF library.
 It contains two packages:

 ## open_chisel